 One in four people will experience some form of a mental disorder during their lifetime, according to the World Health Organization.
-Mental health issues can take many forms including anxiety, depression, attention-deficit and bipolar disorders.
-Most can be treated with non-pharmaceutical methods, others require short- or long-term medication.
+Mental health issues can take many forms, including anxiety, depression, attention deficit, and bipolar disorders.
+Most can be treated with non-pharmaceutical methods, while others require short- or long-term medication, like antidepressants.

 Studies have shown scuba diving can be beneficial to people suffering from depression or other mental health issues, but sometimes that’s not enough.
-Divers Alert Network (DAN) frequently receives calls to its Medical Information Line about scuba diving while taking antidepressants, so we asked them whether divers using medication to treat a mental health issue can safely dive.
+Divers Alert Network (DAN) frequently receives calls to its information line about scuba diving while taking antidepressants, so we asked them whether divers using medication to treat a mental health issue can safely dive.

 The important thing is to have an honest conversation with a medical professional before diving.
 Even with a physician’s approval, you should never dive if you feel ill or dehydrated.